kprussing/resume/experience.md

     [Student Research Assistant]{.position} (2007-2009)

+    -   Contributed to capabilities analysis report for hardware-in-the-loop testing as a synthetic scene generation subject matter expert.
+    -   Revised MODTRAN calcuation routine to reduce atmospheric geneartion time from weeks to ours.
-    -   Adapted the cloud rendering procedures to work with a third party rendering engine.
+    -   Adapted the cloud and terrain rendering procedures to work with a third party rendering engine.
     -   [Co-lead developer]{.position} on improved simulation framework for predicting infrared and visible signatures in complex environments.